steven2358/Cantabria-beamer-template/README.md

 Installation
 ------------
-The easiest way to install this theme is to just dump the *.sty file into the same directory as your tex source.
-View sample.tex for a sample use of the template.
+The easiest way to install this theme is to just dump the `beamerthemeCantabria.sty` file into the same directory as your tex source.
+View `sample.tex` for a sample use of the template.

 License
 -------